 In September 2003, we entered into a collaboration agreement with Aventis Pharmaceuticals Inc. to jointly develop and commercialize the VEGF Trap in multiple oncology, ophthalmology, and possibly other indications throughout the world with the exception of Japan, where product rights remain with us.
 Under the collaboration agreement, agreed upon development expenses incurred by both companies during the term of the agreement will be funded by Aventis.
 If the collaboration becomes profitable, we will reimburse Aventis for 50 percent of the VEGF Trap development expenses in accordance with a formula based on the amount of development expenses and our share of the collaboration profits, or at a faster rate at our option.
-In 2004, we and Aventis plan to invest approximately \$100 million to support the development of the VEGF Trap.
-The broad based development program will include multiple phase 1 studies to evaluate the VEGF Trap in combination with other therapies in various cancer indications, phase 2 single-agent studies of the VEGF Trap in separate cancer indications, and multiple phase 1 studies of the VEGF Trap in certain eye diseases.
+In 2004, we and Aventis plan to increase research and development spending to expand the development of the VEGF Trap.
+The broad based clinical development program is anticipated to include multiple studies to evaluate the VEGF Trap in single agent and in combination with other cancer treatments.